bleemeo/squirreldb/README.md

   moved to Redis.
   A Redis cluster will provide availability and scalability of short term storage.
-* When short term storage is provided by Redis, SquirrelDB instance are stateless, scalling them is just adding more of them being a load-balancer (like nginx).
+* When short term storage is provided by Redis, SquirrelDB instance are stateless, scalling them is just adding more of them behind a load-balancer (like nginx).

 See examples/squirreldb-ha for a quickstart on HA setup.